 The constant need for more time and a particular focus on art history is what drew me to the work of Jamie Roeber.
 Jamie, a veteran high school art teacher from Colorado, is also a recent graduate of AOEU’s Choice Based Art Education course; which is where I had the privilege to review her work.
 In this course, Jamie was inspired by the idea of a “5 Minute Museum” found in the book Engaging Learners Through Artmaking: Choice-Based Art Education in the Classroom by Katherine Douglas and Diane Jaquith.
 Jamie designed her own “5 Minute Museum” allowing her to expertly weave art history into her curriculum, all the while preserving precious work time.

 Jamie agreed to share her work for the good of art teachers everywhere.
 You can download Jamie’s entire “5 Minute Museum” right here to use directly in your classroom or as a springboard for your own 5 Minute Museum activity.Download The PDF Now!

 How does a 5 Minute Museum work?
 It’s beautifully simple.

 The best part is this process is repeated at the beginning of every class.
-Students become so well-versed all this occurs in just five minutes!
+Students become so well-versed that all this occurs in just five minutes!

-What I love about Jamie’s design is that it aims high, as in Higher Order Thinks Skills (HOTs) and encourages students to think BIG.
+What I love about Jamie’s design is that it aims high, as in Higher Order Thinks Skills (HOTs), and encourages students to think BIG.
 She has scrapped the multi-slide PowerPoint of individual artists (that I am guilty of) and instead presents five artists at a time, with prompts to help her high schoolers compare and contrast topics like styles, elements and principles, composition, integrity, themes, and media.